System & Project Runner Management

-However, there are specific actions that can only take place depending on whether operating in the System or Project level.
+However, there are specific actions that can only take place in the System Level - such as assigning a Runner to multiple projects - or at the Project level - such as defining the Node Filter for dispatching to nodes.

 At the System level, in addition to creating, editing, and deleting Runners, users can also assign Runners to Projects.